janny801/youtube-discordbot/README.md

 2. **YouTube Data API Restrictions** – Changes in YouTube's API policies have affected third-party applications, making direct YouTube streaming more difficult.
 3. **ytdl-core-discord Deprecation** – The `ytdl-core-discord` library, used for audio streaming, is no longer actively maintained and has compatibility issues with Discord's latest voice updates.

-## Repository

-This repository remains available for reference purposes, but active development has stopped.
-Feel free to fork and update it if you'd like to modernize the bot.

 ## How It Worked (Before Becoming Outdated)